College of Science and Mathematics

 The College of Science and Mathematics is comprised of the Departments of Biology; Chemistry and Biochemistry; Earth and Environmental Science; Health & Human Performance; Mathematics; and Physics.
 Each department has its own chair.

-The mission of the College of Science and Mathematics is to provide high-quality academic degree programs in mathematics and in the physical, biological and life sciences for our majors.
+The College of Science and Mathematics provides high-quality academic degree programs in mathematics and in the physical, biological and life sciences for our majors.
 We also provide support courses in these areas to meet the needs of the University.
-To this end, we will provide the knowledge, experience and guidance in mathematics and the sciences in lecture, laboratory, and clinical settings that prepare our students to pursue advanced study, successful careers, and to become responsible citizens in a democratic society.
+To this end, the College provides the knowledge, experience and guidance in mathematics and the sciences in lecture, laboratory, and clinical settings to prepare students to pursue advanced study, successful careers, and to become responsible citizens in a democratic society.

 - The Physical Education Teacher Licensure program--available in secondary and elementary tracks--is accepted for teaching licenses in Vermont and several other New England and Middle Atlantic states where the State of Vermont has interstate licensure agreements.